 Let's say you work in HR, and need to have a very private conversation with a teammate.
 You don't want anyone to drop in.

-Here's what locking a channel and receiving a knock looks like:
+Here's what locking a room and receiving a knock looks like:

 Also, Pragli is free!
-Once Pragli comes out of beta, we'll launch a paid offering, but we plan to have a free offering forever.
+Pragli will be entirely free until at least June 1, and we plan to have a free offering forever.
 Sign up and try it out with your team here.